Stephenson-Software/graphik/README.md

 # Grafik
-This library is intended to assist developers with graphics programming.
+This library assists developers with graphics programming.

 ## Dependencies
 - pygame